What is Campus Ventures?

-Campus Ventures is devoted to reaching college students for Christ in Wyoming, South Dakota and Puebla, Mexico in an effort to equip them with Godly character, ministry skills and vision to prepare them for works of service in the body of Christ.
+Campus Ventures is devoted to reaching college students for Christ in Wyoming and South Dakota in an effort to equip them with Godly character, ministry skills and vision to prepare them for works of service in the body of Christ.

 Our mission is to help college students glorify God through knowing and loving Him, and leading others to be devoted disciple-makers for Jesus Christ!
 (Matt.
 22:37-40, 28:18-20; Isa.
 26:8; 2 Tim.
 2:2; Acts 1:8)

 The Great Commission is our call to reach this generation with the gospel of Jesus Christ.
 We want to influence people in such a way that they will quickly help fulfill the Great Commission.
 Therefore, students are trained to disciple others by those who received discipling themselves.
 Being a discipler and leader thus requires Godly character, knowledge, ministry skills, vision, wisdom and relational fluency.
 The Foundation is committed to equipping graduates, laymen and those interested in seminary and missions with the characteristics of a disciple and disciple maker.

 - Leaders who set the pace in living as devoted disciples of Jesus Christ;

 - A form of ministry that is culturally relevant and Biblically driven;

 - Worship that expresses our love to God and provides an environment for both believers and seekers to learn about God;